 • Alber took another guest James and I on a half-day ( yet another desperately early morning start) walk in the endangered Aruboko Sukoke Forest, and found the rare Scops Owl.

-• James from Bangladesh had studied the CRES module I was to work on and gave me some information of potential relevance
+• James from Bangladesh had studied the CRES module I was to work o

 • Fred was with an organisation facilitating change for indigenous people – not necessarily by throwing money after every worthy project.